Joey Catindig: Comeback attempts

-Catindig ran again for Mayor of Santa Rosa in 2010 but was unsuccessful, losing to Arlene Arcillas once again.
+Catindig ran again for Mayor of Santa Rosa in 2010 as an independent but was unsuccessful, losing to Arlene Arcillas once again.
 He ran for vice mayor in 2013 as the running mate of Alice Lazaga, who was running under PDP-Laban; they both lost.

-City Councilor (2022-)
+City Councilor (2022–)

-Catindig ran for city councilor in 2022 as an independent candidate and was proclaimed as winner, placing 5th, marking his comeback in public service after 15 years.
-He is the only non-member of either PDP–Laban or reelected Mayor Arlene Arcillas's ticket to clinch a seat in the city council.
+Catindig ran for city councilor in 2022 as an independent candidate and won, placing 5th, marking his comeback in public service after 15 years and as councilor after 27 years.
+He is the only winning councilor not a part of any local tickets to clinch a seat in the city council that is dominated by allies of Mayor Arlene Arcillas.
+He was reelected in 2025 as the topnotching candidate, this time as a member of Lakas–CMD and under Mayor Arcillas's ticket.